codeforkjeff/S275_ETL/README.md

 - Create one or more .sql files with the commands that you want to run.

 - Add a new, appropriately-named function to `S275.py` to run your .sql files.
-Make sure the code runs successfully in both SQL Server and sqlite.
+Make sure the code runs successfully in both SQL Server and sqlite. .sql files should be written in SQL Server dialect where standard SQL isn't possible;
+see the `execute_sql_file()` in `S275.py` for the code that translates to sqlite.

 - Document your new command in this README (above).